 Your brand positioning statement is mostly about what you want to highlight as a brand.
 It is focused on your value proposition and the unique properties you’re assertive about.

 There are five common strategies which businesses base their brand positioning on.

 1. Positioning Based on Product Characteristics

-With this strategy, you base your positioning statement on a certain feature of your products that is beneficial to your customers.
+With this brand positioning strategy, you base your positioning statement on a certain feature of your products that is beneficial to your customers.

-The automobile industry is a good example for this.
+The automobile industry is a good example of this.
 Porsche relies on “performance” while Volvo relies on “safety.”
-Each brand’s position is their unique product property.
+Each brand’s position statement represents its unique product property.

 2. Positioning Based on Price

 When brands base their positioning on price, they usually try to prove that they have the lowest prices.

 This strategy is especially popular amongst supermarket chains.
 They target price-sensitive customers, who will go for the cheapest option in the market.

 This positioning statement strategy is also used by brands if they find a price gap in their market.
 Being the only option at a certain price range can become an advantage with sales.